ggxchain/ibc/ibc-ggx-cosmos ICF M3 deliverabl.md

 if you use explorer.ggxchain.io deploy ink! contract report "StorageDepositLimitExhausted", please use contracts-ui.substrate.io to deploy, and input "Storage Deposit Limit"

-### call ink! executeTransfer to tranfer to cosmos
+### call ink! executeTransfer to transfer to cosmos

 ![params](./img/executeTransfer.jpg)